 Category : Uncategorized

-Mayor Tim Keller was the guest speaker at the Santacruzan 2018 on May 19, 2018 at the Old Town Plaza which started with the Holy Mass at the San Felipe de Neri Church at 4 pm and followed by the procession and Cultural Show that lasted until 8 pm.
-This annual free event which is sponsored by the Filipino American Foundation of New Mexico (FAFNM) was introduced by Consuelo (Chito) Zafra (who celebrated her 96th birthday at this event) and her late husband, Eugene Zafra in 1977.
-Other FAFNM members who have made this event possible for 40 years are: Heddy Long, Cora Romillo, Myrna Samson, Betsy Custodio and members of the Filipino community.)
-The welcome speaker was Lt Col Gloria Kauz, president of FAFNM and the Filipino American Community Council (co-sponsor of this year’s event).
-The Cultural Show included guest group: Cindi Heffner’s Hawaiian Group, Gwyn Carla and the Filipino performing groups: Ethan Sabay Philippine Folkloric Group and the Filipino Performing Arts Group).
-It was co-sponsored by the City of Albuquerque City Cultural Services and the Filipino American Community Council.
+This annual free event which is sponsored by the Filipino American Foundation of New Mexico (FAFNM) was introduced by Consuelo (Chito) Zafra, 97 and her late husband, Eugene Zafra in 1977.
+Other FAFNM members who have made this event possible for 42 years are: Heddy Long, Cora Romillo, Myrna Samson, Betsy Custodio and members of the Filipino community.
+The Cultural Show included singers Reena, Gwen and Ashley.
+The Filipino performing groups were: Ethan Sabay Philippine Folkloric Group and the Filipino Performing Arts Group).
+Chairman of 2019 Santacruzan was Myrna with members Jim, Betsy, Carminia and Heddy.
+Chairman for Cultural show was Gwen who was also the master of ceremonies.
+This FAFNM event was co-sponsored by the City of Albuquerque City Cultural Services and the Filipino American Community Council.
 The event is usually scheduled on the third Saturday of May.
-We hope to see you at the next Santacruzan on May 18, 2019!!!
-(Check our EVENTS page.)

 “Santacruzan” is the word that Filipinos use to refer to “Santa Cruz de Mayo,” a celebration in honor of our Blessed Mother.
 The celebration commemorates Queen Helen’s finding the Holy Cross during the reign of her young son, King Constantino.
 It is believed that “Reyna Elena,” “Rey Constantino,” and their subjects asked for the intercession of the Blessed Virgin Mary to help them find the Holy Cross which had been taken away from the Christians by the infidels.
 The “Santa Cruz de Mayo” is celebrated by a procession commemorating this historic event.
 Throughout the procession, the song “Dios de Salve” is sung.